absrp/geomechanics/README.md

 ### Scripts contained
 - estimate_nucleation_size.ipynb

 Theoretical estimates of nucleation size considering the different solutions of Rice and Ruina (1983), Rubin and Ampuero (2005), and Chen and Lapusta (2009), compiled in Laspusta and Liu (2009).
+Theoretical estimate of the process zone size under the assumption of rate and state friction.
 Includes option to test whether maximum model grid is sufficiently small to appropriately resolve nucleation.

 - energy_release_rate.ipynb